Obscured Landmarks

 1:00 - 1:25 PM Oak Hill Cemetery

-Dennis Domer, Historian and Editor of Embattled Lawrence (re: famous Lawrence citizens buried at the site)
+Dennis Domer, Historian and Editor of Embattled Lawrence (re: famous Lawrencians buried at the site)

-1:30 - 1:45 PM Drive to Haskell Wetlands (please dress for difficult terrain)
+1:30 - 1:45 PM Bus ride to Haskell Wetlands (please dress for difficult terrain)

 1:50 - 2:50 PM Haskell Wetlands

-Courtney King, Haskell Greenhouse Manager (leading Walk & Learn about the ecological history and present of the wetlands)
+Courtney King, Haskell Greenhouse Manager (Walk & Learn about the ecological history and present of the Haskell Wetlands)

 Those interested can join for a viewing of John Brown iconography, drinks, and discussion at Free State Brewery (636 Massachusetts St) at 4:30 PM!